mikaelmoutakis/apotekstider/README.md

 ## Known bugs
-* For some pharmacy chains the scraper returns to the same store more than once.
-* Longitude and latitude are not scraped from every pharmacy chain.
 * The scripts do not scrape the homepages of SOAF's members.
 * You have to clear the cache manually: "rm cache/*.pickle"